What is Organics recycling?

 How does it work?

 Line your kitchen collection container or small bucket (ice cream bucket) with a paper bag or compostable bag (no plastic bags).
 This will help keep your container clean.
 Collect food scraps and other compostable materials listed below.
-Empty your organics into the organics recycling cart provided by Dick’s Sanitation Inc. Place your organics cart at the curb on your regular collection day.
+At any time, drop off your organic waste at the drop off site at the Jordan Police Department (705 Syndicate Street).

 Can I use regular plastic bags to collect organics?